260A.05 SCHOOL ATTENDANCE REVIEW BOARDS.

 (3) parent representatives;

-(4) representatives from community agencies that provide services for truant students and their families;
+(4) representatives from community agencies that provide services for truant students and

 (5) a juvenile probation officer;